JarlTuxen/2-semester-gitbook/topics/oysters/Introduction.md

 [Vote here](https://forms.office.com/Pages/ResponsePage.aspx?id=bjwM0SjCREmLamBnxq_jyaTsoAOojZ5AoaqUUFwjB19UMk00TDhXQ1U0RlhPSkJGRFgzTlBFUTdLNC4u)

 In the future I will aspire to include leaderbord, prizes and/or other stuff.
-(If students are willing to participate)
+(If enough students are willing to participate)

 For now answers are send to my e-mail: NIFR@kea.dk